no-stack-dub-sack/battleship-cli/README.md

 - __To play:__
   - In your favorite terminal, simply run the `battleship` command from any directory
   - For the best experience use a terminal that has full color and emoji support

+- _*Note:_ if anything except version `1.0.4` gets pulled down, please explicitly install the correct version instead by appending `@1.0.4` to either command.

 ## Battleship-CLI Instructions